-- It should not be on the same file system as the operating system. - It must have an identical path on all nodes in the cluster, or it must be an NFS file system on a certified NAS device.
+- It should not be on the same file system as the operating system. - It must have an identical path on all nodes in the cluster. - It must have at least 1.5 GB free disk space on all the nodes in the cluster To determine the free disk space on the file system where the Oracle base directory is located, enter the following command: